 Salvador Dalí said of these jewels "Without an audience, without the presence of spectators, these jewels would not achieve the function for which they were created.
 The viewer is thus the final artist.
 His look, heart and mind with greater or lesser ability to understand the creators intention imbue the jewels with life."

-This article has been submitted for Educational Purposes only, full copyrights go to Gala-Salvador Dalí Foundation and we would like to send our special thanks to them and also to give them full credit and courtesy in providing this wonderful information and resource.
-Their website is http://www.salvador-dali.org/en_index.html and http://www.salvador-dali.org/museus/joies/en_historia.html
+This article has been submitted for Educational Purposes only, full copyright to Gala-Salvador Dalí Foundation and would like to send our special thanks to them and also to give full credit and courtesy in providing this wonderful information and resource.
+Website: http://www.salvador-dali.org/en_index.html and Website: http://www.salvador-dali.org/museus/joies/en_historia.html